HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

 - Lines 6 and 7 set the latitude and longitude to plot on the map.
 - Lines 8 and 9 set an icon and icon color.
 - Line 10 writes this object as the payload to be plotted onto the world map.

+Deploy the updates to the flow by clicking the "Deploy" button.

 You can test the map at http://localhost:1880/worldmap, the default endpoint on Node-RED for the world map node.